tmrinvee/tmrinvee/README.md

 <h1 align="center">Hello there👋, I'm Rinvee</h1>
 <h3 align="center">A Network Security Analyst.</h3>

-<p>Dedicated Network Security Analyst with over 75% academic standing in
-Computer Science and Engineering, pursuing advanced certifications in network security.
+<p>Pursuing advanced certifications in network security.
 Skilled in network infrastructure, multi-layered defense strategies, and data center management with hands-on experience in cybersecurity tools (CCNA certified, CCNP Data Center in progress).
-Proven research background in AI-driven threat detection and Zero- Trust Architecture, with a strong foundation in web development (MERN stack) and technical documentation. </p>
+Proven research background in AI-driven threat detection and Zero-Trust Architecture, with a strong foundation in web development (MERN stack) and technical documentation. </p>

 - 🌱 I’m currently learning **to implement AI in security tools.**